 There are a variety of biogas processes, including covered lagoon digesters, complete mix digesters, and plug flow digesters.
 Choosing the appropriate system depends on many factors, such as weather conditions, waste collection techniques, waste storage capacity and a market for the by-products.

-The principal reasons to consider the use of composting process include the following:
+The principal reasons to consider the use of composting process includes the following:

 3. Reduction in ground and surface water contamination